 Whether you are a Fort Walton Beach resident, a military member, or a vacationer facing the stress of an arrest, we can help you.
 Give Flaherty & Merrifield a call and let us take care of this for you.

 Working to Get Your Florida Domestic Violence Charges Dismissed

 We will contact the alleged victim with the goal of getting your no-contact order lifted.
 We will also find out from them whether they want to cooperate with us in getting your case dismissed.
-The state can still prosecute you for domestic violence even if the alleged victim doesn't want to press charges, but it definitely helps if they are on your side.
+The state can still prosecute you even if the alleged victim doesn't want to press charges, but it definitely helps if they are on your side.

-We will interview all witnesses in the case, examine any physical, photographic, or video evidence, and develop a strategy that either forces a dismissal, gets you into pretrial diversion, or prepares us for trial.
+We will interview all witnesses in the case, examine any physical, photographic, or video evidence, and develop a strategy that either forces a dismissal, gets you into a pretrial diversion, or prepares us for trial.
 Either way, we will be ready.

 Understanding Florida Domestic Violence Cases in Florida

 Domestic Violence is a form of battery, which under Florida Statute 784.03, is defined as "the offense of battery occurs when a person actually and intentionally touches or strikes another person against their will."

 In order for the offense to qualify as domestic violence, the crime must have taken place between family members or household members, which is defined under Florida Statute 741.28 as "spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family or who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.
 With the exception of persons who have a child in common, the family or household members must be currently residing or have in the past resided together in the same single dwelling unit."